1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 6. Push back on warranty issues

-The builder pays the buyer agent commission in nearly all Maricopa new construction.
+The builder pays the buyer's agent compensation in nearly all new construction in Maricopa.
 There is no reason not to bring an agent.
+And how many stories I have heard and read about when a buyer does not have representation are just WOW.

 What David is like to work with